-It is very common to get backache during pregnancy, especially in the early stages.
+It is very common to get backache/tailbone/sciatica during pregnancy.

 During pregnancy, the ligaments in your body naturally become softer and stretch to prepare you for labour.
-This can cause your back to tire easily leading to pain.
+This can put more demand on our muscles causing them to tire or become overworked.

-Avoiding and easing back pain in pregnancy
+Preventing and easing back pain/sciatica in pregnancy